ysyk2021/unlocking-your-inner-visionary-the-science-of-effective-problem-solving/src/chapter-2-2.md

 Conclusion
 ----------

 Cultivating a mindset towards effective problem-solving is crucial for overcoming obstacles and generating new ideas.
 Embracing creativity, remaining open-minded, developing emotional intelligence, building resilience, taking risks, and continuously learning and adapting are all techniques that can help individuals develop this mindset.
-In the following chapters, we will explore tips for identifying personal obstacles to effective problem-solving and strategies for using visionary problem-solving to maximize potential.